 Reminds us of the early days of Wal-Mart, when the company didn't raise an eyebrow among big-time analysts.
 Wall Street treated Sam Walton's Arkansas boys like a bunch of hillbillies, it seemed.
 But these sleepy, small, "boring" companies -- with no hype built into their stock price -- can offer outstanding bargains to us individual investors.

 Putting it together

-Hidden Gems is now more than two years old, and our total average return during that time is around 46%, compared with 21% for like amounts invested in the S&P 500.
-If you'd like to check out all of our recommendations, plus more than 20 valuable investing lessons, we're offering a special 30-day free trial.
+Hidden Gems is now more than four years old, and our total average return during that time is around 52%, compared with 23% for like amounts invested in the S&P 500.
+If you'd like to check out all of our recommendations, plus more than 20 valuable investing lessons, we're offering a 30-day free trial.
 Click here to give it a whirl.

 This article was originally published on April 8, 2005.
 It has been updated.

 Tom Gardner is co-founder of The Motley Fool and heads up the Hidden Gems newsletter.
-He owns shares of Cisco and Intel.
-Rex Moore is a Hidden Gems analyst, and owns no companies mentioned.
-Tyco, Intel, and Wal-Mart are Inside Value recommendations.
-The Motley Fool isinvestors writing for investors.
+He does not own shares of any company mentioned.
+Rex Moore is a Stock Advisor analyst and owns shares of Procter & Gamble.
+Bank of America is an Income Investor recommendation.
+Tyco and Wal-Mart are Inside Value recommendations.
+The Motley Fool is investors writing for investors.